 - Transfer the wet ingredients to the baking dish with the dry ingredients and mix everything until well combined.

-- Transfer baking dish to the oven for 35-40 minutes until golden brown.
+- Transfer the baking dish to the oven for 35-40 minutes until golden brown.

-- The oatmeal can be served immediately or stored in the fridge covered for up to 5 days.
+- The apple pie baked oatmeal can be served immediately or stored in the fridge covered for up to 5 days.

-- Serve on its own hot or cold, or serve warmed up with an extra splash of almond milk and drizzle of maple syrup.
+- Serve on its own hot or cold, or serve warmed up with an extra splash of milk, a dollop of yogurt, and/or drizzle of maple syrup.